 The pygmy beaked whale can be round around the Gulf of California.
 They have a short beak with a white tip, with a small head with a bulbous melon.
 They have a small dorsal thin two-thirds of the way back and have scarring on their sides.

 Males are dark on the dorsal side and light underneath, with a lighter swathe breaking up the dark above the flipper.
 Females are brownish-gray both on the dorsal side and below.

 Pygmy Sperm Whale

 The pygmy sperm whale grows between 8.9-12.5 ft with a weight between 700 -1000 lb.
 They eat squid and octopus but will also eat crustaceans and fish.

 They leave behind a squid-ink like substance in the water when frightened or startled, leaving a cloud in the water.
 Pygmy sperm whales are often stranded in places like Florida.

 Pygmy sperm whales look similar to the dwarf sperm whale but have a small, hooked dorsal fin and are more rounded in profile.
 They have a small body and are sometimes mistaken for sharks.

 Best Place to Watch: Banderas Bay.

-They have a more varied diet than most other baleen whales, which includes krill, copepods, crustaceans, and schooling fish.
+They have a more varied diet than most other baleen whales, including krill, copepods, crustaceans, and schooling fish.
 They are mostly dark gray or brown, with a prominent dorsal fin.

-Best Place to Watch: Alueutian Islands and Pribilof Islands, New England, California, Newfoundland, St Lawrence and Gulf of St Lawrence, Baja California, Alaska, Nunavut, Eastern Seaboard.
+Best Place to Watch: The Aleutian Islands and Pribilof Islands, New England, California, Newfoundland, St Lawrence and Gulf of St Lawrence, Baja California, Alaska, Nunavut, Eastern Seaboard.